Gusto-API/api.gusto.dev/docs/guides/Jobs and Compensations.md

 }
 ````

+### Deleting a Job

 If an employee is no longer paid for a specific job, you can [delete a individual job](https://docs.gusto.com/docs/api/b3A6MzExMzczNDQ-delete-an-individual-job) that an employee holds.
-This will remove the job from the employee's list of jobs and that job will no longer appear in the payroll object when retrieving or updating a payroll.
-This is not to be confused with terminating an employee, which makes the employee ineligible for payroll.
+This will remove the job from the employee's list of jobs and that job will no longer appear in the [payroll object](https://docs.gusto.com/docs/api/c2NoOjY2NjU5NTY-payroll) when retrieving or updating a payroll.
+This is not to be confused with [terminating an employee](https://docs.gusto.com/docs/api/b3A6MzA5Nzc3NzM-create-an-employee-termination), which makes the employee ineligible for payroll.

 You cannot delete an employee's primary job.
-Instead, you'll need to update the primary job to the intended title/rate accordingly.
+The primary job is the first job created for an employee and identified as `"primary": true`.
+Instead, you'll need to [update the primary job](https://docs.gusto.com/docs/api/b3A6MzExMzczNDM-update-a-job) to the intended title/rate accordingly.

 ### Compensations